tdineshramkumar/extended-shell/README.md

-## Extending Pipe Functionality in Python
+## Extending Pipe Functionality using Python
 ##### Author: T Dinesh Ram Kumar
 Extending the shell functionality to provide additional piping functionality It allows output of one command to go to as many commands as needed by using new operators